Criminal record: Austria

+The former two show any record of convictions against the sexual integrity and/or self-determination and/or court bans that have been entered into the criminal record.
+The latter includes any convictions for terrorist offences, genocide, crimes against humanity and more.
+For these special criminal records the expungement of convictions is delayed.

 Belgium

 In Belgium, there is a national central criminal record system which records, keeps and modifies data related to penal decisions.
 The criminal record system is maintained by the Federal Public Service Justice.